Euphorbia esula L.

 Growth form: Forb

-Flower: Flowers are yellowish-green, small, arranged in numerous small clusters and subtended by paired heart-shaped yellow-green bracts.
+Flower: Flowers are yellowish-green, small, arranged in numerous small clusters and with by paired heart-shaped yellow-green bracts below.
 May-July.

 Seeds/Fruit: Seeds are oblong, grayish to purple, contained in a 3-celled capsule.